tstreet24/Street_Portfolio/README.md

 ## Overview
 * Final project for Course 15.773: Hands-On Deep Learning at MIT
 * I am very interested in time-series forecasting and have done several projects involving more traditional methods such as SARIMA.
 My goal was to not only understand these advanced techniques but also develop a valuable tool for end-users.
+* Collaborated with Zack Horton, Virginia Maguire, and Yutong Zhang
 * See [report](https://github.com/tstreet24/Street_Portfolio/blob/main/reports/HODL%20Project%20Report%20-%20Group%20A26.pdf), [presentation](https://github.com/tstreet24/Street_Portfolio/blob/main/presentations/HODL%20Final%20Presentation%20-%20A26.pdf), and [Colab](https://github.com/tstreet24/Street_Portfolio/blob/main/SlotMarketSQL.ipynb)

 ## Situation